ibm-cloud-docs/data-virtualization/help.md

 ## Getting help and support for Db2 on Cloud
 {: #gettinghelp}

-If you have problems or questions when using {{site.data.keyword.Db2_on_Cloud_short}}, you can get help by searching for information or by asking questions through a forum.
+If you have problems or questions when using Data Virtualization, you can get help by searching for information or by asking questions through a forum.
 You can also open a support case.
 {: shortdesc}

 You can review [Stack Overflow](https://stackoverflow.com/search?q=ibm-cloud){: external} to see whether other users ran into the same problem.
-When using the forum to ask a question, tag your question with `ibm-cloud` and `db2` so that it is seen by the {{site.data.keyword.Bluemix}} development teams.
+When using the forum to ask a question, tag your question with `ibm-cloud` and `dv` so that it is seen by the {{site.data.keyword.Bluemix}} development teams.

 See [Getting help](/docs/get-support?topic=get-support-using-avatar#asking-a-question){:external} for more details about using the forums.